 The first term is current flow value at employer y, and the second is discounted future value.
 Specifically, after the wage $w(x,\theta,\theta')$ is paid, an exogenous separation shock, δ_x , realizes.
 Subsequently, the workers that stayed on their jobs may receive outside job offers.
-Given an offer at hand, she may move to a new employer of certain group ($Case\ 1: \theta_z \in \Omega_1$), or use the offer to renegotiate ($Case\ 2: \theta_z \in \Omega_2$).
+Given an offer at hand, she may move to a new employer of certain group, or use the offer to renegotiate.
 In either case, her negotiation threat offer gets updated.
-If the new outside offer is not good enough ($Case\ 3: \theta_z \in \Omega_3$), she continues on her current job.
+If the new outside offer is not good enough to use, she continues on her current job.
 Nevertheless, if there is no offer arrived, a reallocation shock may force the worker to move to another employer.
-The type of the reallocated new employer is assumed to drawn from the same distribution that is faced by unemployed workers, because their threat offers are θ_u in this scenario.